Uberspace/lab/source/guide_redis.rst

 .. include:: includes/supervisord.rst

-If it's not inIf it’s not in state RUNNING, check your configuration.
+If it’s not in state RUNNING, check your configuration.

 Accessing redis
 ---------------